thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 List of ProTxs which are active/valid at the given chain height.

 {% highlight bash %}
-dash-cli -testnet protx list valid 700
+dash-cli -testnet protx list valid false 700
 {% endhighlight %}

 Result: